-Gather Together: Chicago Street Photography by Diane Alexander White
+Gather Together: Chicago Street Photography by Diane Alexander White will be exhibited at the National Hellenic Museum through April 30, 2023.

 For over four decades, Chicago-based Greek American photographer Diane Alexander White has photographed Chicago’s community festivals and street parades.
 Gather Together: Chicago Street Photography by Diane Alexander White will explore the role of community and connection in our lives through a selection of these photographs.